TS-Challenge/Blockchain_Challenge/README.md

 ## Getting Started

-1. Fork this Replit project to create your own copy.
+1. Fork this project to create your own copy.
 2. Read through the code in the `blockchain` folder and `main.go` to understand the structure.
 3. Implement the missing functions marked with `TODO` comments.
 4. Test your implementation by running the `main.go` file.